vsao/verification/Rule_deck/README.md

    - `<layer C>` specifies a contact, cut or via layer.
    - Example: `CONNECT p1trm m1trm BY CONT`

 - **DMACRO**: A MACRO definition is known as DMACRO.
 MACROS are used to make a sequence of computing instructions available to the programmer as a single program statement.
+Syntax: DMACRO macro_name[arguments] {SVRF Code}
   - Example:

 DMACRO getWLRes seed {[